giakou4/Computer-Architecture/Lab3/README.md

 ### [1.3] Xeon vs ARM-9

 We run Xeon and ARM9 2GHz in McPAT.
+Detailed results are presented in results.zip ARM9_2GHz.txt and XEON.txt

 |                                          | ARM-9 2GHz | XEON 3.4GHz |
 |------------------------------------------|-----------|-------------|